-For your own protection against false allegations and / or misconstrued behaviour, if any of the following occur you should report this immediately to the Designated Safeguarding Officer and record the incident.
+For protection against false allegations and / or misconstrued behaviour, if any of the following occur staff should report this immediately to the Designated Safeguarding Officer and record the incident.

-- If he/she seems distressed in any manner.
+- If they seem distressed in any manner.

 - If a participant seems to have developed an attraction towards you.

 - If a participant misunderstands or misinterprets something you have done.